2933 South Miami Blvd, Suite 119

 He was named the Assistant Director of Operations in 2014 before being promoted to Director, NTC Operations and then Senior Director, National Training Complex Operations in September of 2020.

 Vick has a bachelor's degree in Sports Management from North Carolina State University.

-In addition to his experience at the Olympic Games, he served as a USA Baseball Press Officer for the 2008 18U National Team Trials, the gold medal-winning 2008 14U National Team, the 2009 College National Team, and the gold medal-winning 2009 USA Baseball World Cup Team.
-He also served as an operations assistant to the general manager during his 2009 tours with the Collegiate National and World Cup Teams.
+Young first joined the organization in a joint internship between USA Baseball and the International Baseball Federation (IBAF) in May of 2008.
+During this time, he served as the on-site media contact for Field 2 of the Wukesong Olympic Baseball Complex at the Beijing 2008 Olympic Games and later served as a USA Baseball press officer for the the gold medal-winning 2008 14U National Team, the 2009 College National Team and the gold medal-winning 2009 USA Baseball World Cup Team.
+He also simultaneously served as the baseball operations coordinator during his 2009 tours with the Collegiate National and World Cup Teams.

 Young graduated with a bachelor's degree in Communication Studies with a concentration in Organizational and Interpersonal Communications from the University of North Carolina at Chapel Hill in 2008.
 During his undergraduate career, he worked within the Office of Athletic Communications, serving as a student assistant for women's tennis and wrestling, as well as working closely with the baseball, field hockey and soccer teams.

-Young currently resides in Chapel Hill, North Carolina.
+Young currently resides in Apex, North Carolina.